rsy980/CRNS-NET/README.md

 - For TransNext environment dependencies, based on this link (https://github.com/DaiShiResearch/TransNeXt).

 ## 4. Train/Test

+- The code for training (train.py) and validation (test.py) can be obtained from the following link: (https://github.com/HuCaoFighting/Swin-Unet) (thanks to Swin-Unet for providing high-quality code).
+Only need to replace the data loading section with utils/getDataset.py to make the necessary adjustments.

 - The batch size we used is 8.
 Our test found that batch_size has little effect on the final result.
 You can modify the value of batch_size according to the size of GPU memory.